opentofu/opentofu/rfc/20240529-OpenTofu-Specific-Code-Override.md

 We have a working [proof of concept](https://github.com/opentofu/opentofu/issues/1328) and the implementation will be very similar to it.
 So the change in the code is very minimal and isolated to specific locations in the codebase.

 ## Open Questions
 1. Do we also want to support overriding `.tfvars` with `.tofuvars`?
 I can't see how their syntax will differ that will justify creating an override for OpenTofu, but it might be a good idea to support it for consistency.
 I'm open to hearing your opinions on the matter.
+2. if someone starts a new project (tofu only), do we recommend going with `.tofu` files?
 TODO: List questions that should be discussed and answered during the RFC process.

 ## Cons